 \section{Larmor power and radiation reaction}

 A direct observation of the Unruh effect as outlined above would require the acceleration of atoms.
 However, because of their larger mass compared to that of electrons, the acceleration of atoms or ions is challenging.
 Using radiation pressure acceleration \cite{Gelfer.2016}, even at intensities $I_\text{L} \sim 10^{25}\,\mathrm{\:W/cm^{2}}$, we expect only $T_\text{U} \sim 10^{-3}$ eV.
 This temperature would indeed be high enough to affect the ionization state of the bound levels in the accelerated atom, hence the measurement of the ionization balance or line emission spectral changes from the atom as function of the acceleration (particularly for rotational/vibrational spectra of molecules) would provide possible ways for the detection of Unruh radiation.
 However the required laser intensity is well above what is achievable at any current laser facility.
 In addition, at $I_\text{L} \sim 10^{25}\,\mathrm{\:W/cm^{2}}$ QED effects such as copious production of electron-positron pairs \cite{Bell:2008zzb} would already make any detection of changes in the ionization balance very challenging.
 As discussed in Ref.~\cite{Stargen:2021vtg}, for small accelerations, the Unruh signal from an atom inside a cavity can resonate with its normal modes, enhancing the overall emission.
 This may be a promising avenue for a future experiment; however, the experimental realization of such a detector is still far from being realised.
-Recently the possibility of accelerating an electron in a magnetic field has been considered \cite{Wang:2022ins}.
-While such a system exhibits finite transitions set by the Landau levels and thus its behaviour resembles that of an atom, its realisation would still push the limits of the currently available laser and magnetic field technology.

 For all of these reasons, Unruh and others have instead adopted an alternative approach to exploit the mathematical analogy between trans-sonic flowing water \cite{Weinfurtner:2010nu}, Bose-Einstein condensates \cite{MunozdeNova:2018fxv} and other analogue systems \cite{Drori:2018ivu} and the behaviour of quantum fields in the vicinity of a black hole horizon.
 While these experiments have successfully demonstrated the mathematical soundness of Hawking's solution, they may have fallen short in proving that the radiation is actually emitted by non-inertial bodies and that the underlying theory is indeed physically correct \cite{Crowther}.